-For 21 years, Peter Harden has been the "roving" concierge at Scottsdale Fashion Square (SFS), strolling the shopping destination with the ission of helping others, whether with directions, help with finding an item, offering insights about the mall, or even just offering a kind word.
+For more than 20 years, Peter Harden has been the "roving" concierge at Scottsdale Fashion Square (SFS), strolling the shopping destination with the ission of helping others, whether with directions, help with finding an item, offering insights about the mall, or even just offering a kind word.
 Over the years he's earned the nickname the "Mayor of Scottsdale Fashion Square"—and fans from international celebrities to everyday shoppers.

 What does a “roving concierge” do?